shakacode/react_on_rails/docs/installation.md

 # Installation
-Since the repository is private, you will need a **GitHub OAuth** token.
-This is available from **Settings/Developer settings/Personal access tokens**.
-ShakaCode will generate a Github OAuth token, referred to below as **`your-github-token`**.
-This is done for a "machine user" github account.
-The reason for this is that this machine user has access to ONLY this one private repo.
-Justin can get this for you.
-If you use your personal token, it's good for any repos that you have access to.
+Since the repository is private, you will get a **GitHub Personal Access Token** and an account that can access the packages.
 Substitute that value in the commands below.

-Ask [justin@shakacode.com](mailto:justin@shakacode.com) to give you one.
+If you dont' have this, ask [justin@shakacode.com](mailto:justin@shakacode.com) to give you one.

+Check the [CHANGELOG](https://github.com/shakacode/react_on_rails_pro/blob/master/CHANGELOG.md) to see what version you want.

 # Ruby
 ## Gem Installation